Mhenni12/Youtube_project/README.md

 # YouTube Clone (HTML & CSS)

-> **Note:** This project was built in December 12th 2024 as my first web project after learning HTML and CSS.
+> **Note:** This project was built in July 19th 2024 as my first web project after learning HTML and CSS.
 It is a static landing page that mimics YouTube’s interface.

 ![Demo Image](./Demo.png)